sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/bug-report/index.md

 * If you don't use Docker: Include the browser version you are using.
 * If you have problems with headers/cookie/auth you can use [https://httpbin.org](https://httpbin.org) to reproduce your issue.

-If you give us this information we can usually fix your issue faster.
+If you make your issue reproducable, the issue is the cream of the crop and will get the tag <span class="reproducable">reproducable</span>!
+And if your bug report has that tag, it will get our attention.

 ## What else you can do